ThaneJoss/MyBingWallpaper/readme.md

 # My Bing Wallpaper
 ![bing](today.jpg)
-*update time: 2023-12-20 12:58:08 UTC*
+*update time: 2023-12-20 13:06:36 UTC*

 [简体中文](readme_zh.md)

 This project is based on GitHub Actions and aims to simplify the process of accessing the captivating Bing daily images.
 Every day, Bing showcases a stunning image on its homepage representing various aspects such as nature, culture, and more.

-Please utilize this link to acquire the original image: https://raw.githubusercontent.com/ThaneJoss/MyBingWallpaper/main/today.jpg
+You can view the entire collection at [thanejoss.com](https://thanejoss.com).

+To obtain the original image, please use the following link: [Today's Wallpaper](https://raw.githubusercontent.com/ThaneJoss/MyBingWallpaper/main/today.jpg).
 ## About
 This project provides a simple solution that uses GitHub Actions workflow to automate the process of fetching the daily Bing wallpaper.
 It runs a script at either 16:00 UTC every day or whenever you push a commit to the repository, fetching the latest Bing wallpaper image and saving it locally for easy access.
 You can use it as a desktop background or for other purposes.